Plus, 3 ways to use picture books to build social-emotional literacy

 These days there’s a lot of talk in the media and in schools about social-emotional development in children.

-But what does this really mean and why do we talk about social development and emotional development together?
+We hear and read about it all the time but what does this really mean and why do we talk about social development and emotional development together?

 It’s obvious that children develop basic social skills by observing the adults around them and by the feedback they receive from others.
 They learn to say ‘please’ and ‘thank you’ and to greet people appropriately mostly by observing what other people do.